shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 #### Throttling

-ShotGrid's delivery infrastructure is optimized to deliver a large number of customer Webhooks and has a number of mechanisms in place to ensure timeliness and reliability for all our customers.
+{% include product %}'s delivery infrastructure is optimized to deliver a large number of customer Webhooks and has a number of mechanisms in place to ensure optimal performance and reliability for all our customers.
 When a Webhook delivery is made, we examine the time that it took for the endpoint to respond.
-This metric along with information about the volume of deliveries being processed is combined to determine whether your Webhook endpoint is performing at a sustainable rate.
+This metric, along with information about the volume of deliveries being processed, is combined to determine whether your Webhook endpoint is performing at a sustainable rate.

 Your consumer response times to deliveries will impact webhooks throughput for your site.